AymanNabih/flycode/README.md

 # 2. Setting the software stack
-Here is how I configured the software platform to run a multi-language environment.
+Here is how I configured the software platform to run a multi-language environment, including Python 2/3, Julia, Octave, TensorFlow and others, from a Jupyter Notebook.

 I have configured and tested the software I need using two (2) environments: a) Docker containers, b) Anaconda.